tanmana5/AmesHousingPrices/README.md

 # AmesHousingPrices
-Analysis of Ames housing data and prediction of sale prices
+Analysis of Ames housing data and prediction of sale prices based on housing features.